Training and Workshops

 Make a Plan.
 Be Safe.

 When seconds count, being prepared is critical.
 Your household may not be together in an emergency, so it is important to plan in advance.
 Attend this highly interactive, three-hour workshop to learn how to be better prepared as an individual or family.
-Discussions will include how to make a household plan, build an emergency kit, what items should be included, and the and the proper way to store the contents.
+Discussions will include how to make a household plan, build an emergency kit, what items should be included, and the proper way to store the contents.
 The workshop will also teach basic prevention or mitigation strategies that you can do in your home to protect your household members and valuables.

 Core topics will cover: